Kanchenjunga Circuit Trek

 Best Time For Kanchenjunga Trekking

-Likewise, if you want to immerse yourself in Nepalese culture, witness its biggest festivals, and traverse through dry and exotic landscapes, then autumn is the perfect time to embark on the Kanchenjunga Circuit Trek.
-This season offers clear skies, excellent visibility, and a chance to explore the region's unique terrain.
+Likewise, if you want to immerse yourself in Nepalese culture, witness its biggest festivals, and traverse through dry and exotic landscapes, autumn is the perfect time to embark on the Kanchenjunga Circuit Trek.
+This season also offers clear skies, excellent visibility, and a chance to explore the region's unique terrain.

 Kanchenjunga Circuit Trek Itinerary